 While I stayed by the side of the road, cradling him and giving him some water, my daughter, Eva, cycled back to our villa and collected some cooked ground-meat and a blanket.
-When she returned, I spread the meat on my finger and let him lick what must have been his first food in weeks.
-We wrapped him in the blanket, put him in the basket of Eva’s bike, and cycled back to our villa to call a cab.
+When she returned, I spread the meat on my finger and let him lick.
+It must have been his first food in weeks.
+Knowing we couldn’t just leave him, we wrapped him in the blanket, put him in the basket of Eva’s bike, and cycled back to our villa to call a cab.

-But after a few minutes of close inspection, she surprised us by saying, “I think he will make it.”
+After a few minutes of close inspection, she surprised us by saying, “I think he will make it.”

 “How do you know?”
 I asked.